mikeakohn/intel_8008/README.md

 Soft Core Intel 8008
 ====================

 This is an Intel 8008 CPU implemented in an FPGA.
+The board being used here is an iceFUN with a Lattice iCE40 HX8K FPGA.

 https://www.mikekohn.net/micro/intel_8008_fpga.php